rpradata-ud/DSPS_RPradata/HW/HW9/README.md

 Important note:

 Re-running the model again, I realized after a specific run that the best parameters was different than what I usually had.
 I was very worried about that, but when I re-ran the model, I had what I previously had again.
-So my analysis and captions from that part onwards is based on the specific "best parameters" of max_depth = 10, "auto", and n_estimators = 100.
-I just wanted to explicitly specify that here just in case it changes again for any reason.

 My intuition about this tells me that the changes when I run, if not because of the possibility of me accidentally changing some parameters on the way, might be because of the fact that we are dealing with the RF CART method.
 The random forest is itself designed to introduce randomness to the modelling process, hence I remember in class that this method could be different every time we run it.

-Update note:

-I realized I had to set a random seed, which I completely missed.
-So I think that was the issue.
+Therefore, IMPORTANT NOTE: I realized I had to set a RANDOM SEED, which I completely missed.